ddbj/mssassist/README.md

     ~~~
     git clone https://github.com/ddbj/mssassist.git ~/mssassist
     ~~~
     Note!
 Do NOT change the destination directory for installing the mssassist.
-When you would like to change the directory name from 'mssassist',       you need to change the value of $BASE variable in each shell script.
+When you would like to change the directory name from 'mssassist', you must change the value of $BASE variable in each shell script.
 1. Prepare the symbolic link in the directory.
     ~~~
     cd ~/mssassist